If you’re unsatisfied with the service received from your insurance company, then you may want to file a complaint.

-Consider Hiring a Public Adjuster to Quickly Resolve Insurance Claims
+Consider Hiring a Public Adjuster to Quickly Resolve Insurance Claim Complaints

 Even if your state’s department of insurance assigns a person to resolve your claim, that person cannot represent you in your claim or provide legal counsel.
 For that reason, some policyholders will choose to hire their own attorney or public adjuster – particularly for high-value insurance claims with lots of money at stake.